Wyn Davies: Club career

 Blackpool signed Davies for £14,000 on 14 June 1973, and he made his debut for the club on 25 August in a 2–2 draw against West Bromwich Albion, the opening League game of the season.

 On 30 June 1975, Blackpool granted him a free transfer and he joined Stockport County.
-He also played for Crewe Alexandra before finishing his career with Bangor City.
+He also played for Crewe Alexandra, Bangor City before finishing his career with Cape Town City in South Africa.

 International career

-In total, Davies earned 34 caps and scored six goals for Wales.
-His last appearance came against Poland in Katowice on 26 September 1973.
+In total, Davies earned 34 caps and scored seven goals for Wales.
+He made his Wales debut on 12 October 1963 at Ninian Park, Cardiff in the Home Championship in a 4–0 defeat by England.
+On 3 October 1964, Davies scored his first international goal, in a 3–2 win against Scotland again at Ninian Park and in the Home Championship.
+His last appearance came against Poland on 26 September 1973, a 3–0 defeat at the Stadion Śląski in Chorzów, Poland in a 1974 World Cup qualifying game.

+Personal life and death

+Davies was born in Caernarfon, Gwynedd, Wales on 20 March 1942.
+Following his retirement, Davies worked as a baker in Bolton.
+Davies died on 17 July 2025, at the age of 83.